 Health Maintenance Organization (HMO) Plan

-An HMO plan provides a network of providers and practices that patients can visit.
+A Medicare Advantage HMO plan provides a network of health care providers and practices that patients can visit.
 This type of Medicare Advantage plan requires its patients to have a primary care provider (PCP) that coordinates their care.
 Due to this PCP stipulation, it’s also necessary for patients to request referrals if they want or need to see an out-of-network specialist.
 One of the advantages of an HMO plan is that they often have lower monthly premiums in comparison to competing plan types.

 Note: To learn more about HMO plans, visit this source.